-- An increase in badger numbers: badgers are the only species that can unroll and kill hedgehogs and their numbers have increased >85% since the mid-1980s.
+Badgers are the only animals that can unroll and kill hedgehogs.
+Their numbers have increased by more than 85% since the mid-1980s.

-- An increase in road density and traffic volume: roads and road traffic pose two problems for hedgehogs.
-First, collisions with vehicles is one of the most common forms of mortality in hedgehog populations.
-Second, roads may also act as barriers to the movement of hedgehogs, isolating populations and making them more vulnerable to localised extinctions.
+Collisions with vehicles is one of the most common forms of mortality in hedgehog populations.
+Roads may also act as barriers to the movement of hedgehogs, isolating populations and making them more vulnerable to dying off in that area.

 What is the survey aiming to find out?

-- To quantify the relative importance of different factors such as habitat features, land management practices and badgers, on the presence / absence of hedgehogs in rural habitats across England and Wales.
+- The importance of different factors such as habitat features, land management practices and badgers, on where hedgehogs are found in rural habitats across England and Wales.

-Register to volunteer
+Register to take part

 If you are able to volunteer to help the future of hedgehogs, please email Emily Thomas, our survey coordinator, at firstname.lastname@example.org.
 Please ensure that you include your postcode in your email as this will be used to find the survey spots closest to you.